 Health care reform readied the market for private exchanges to emerge.
-Separate and different from the government marketplaces, the emergence of privately run exchanges is largely an unintended side effect of health care reform, but directly tied to the trend towards health care consumerization.
-As the government set up its publicly-run marketplace, private entities began to build marketplaces to remain competitive and better align with consumer-facing markets – as opposed to historically doing business almost solely with employers.
+Separate and different from the government marketplaces, the emergence of privately run exchanges is largely an unintended side effect of health care reform, but it is directly tied to the trend towards health care consumerization.
+As the government set up its publicly run marketplace, private entities began to build marketplaces to remain competitive and better align with consumer-facing markets – as opposed to historically doing business almost solely with employers.

 Private exchanges take two forms - single carrier or multicarrier.
 Single carrier exchanges offer employers the exchange environment with one insurance carrier – beneficial for those who have a preferred carrier and want the benefit of an online shopping experience or want more control over benefits.
-Multicarrier exchanges are often 3rd party platforms, and can offer insurance products from multiple carriers.
+Multicarrier exchanges are often third-party platforms and can offer insurance products from multiple carriers.

 The advent of private exchanges changes the way benefits are bought and sold in the U.S. in three distinct ways.

-Private exchanges do the work of compiling multiple insurance products for employers and streamline the administration process.
+Private exchanges compile multiple insurance products for employers and streamline the administration process.
 They offer the prospect of a seamless administrative experience for multiple benefits offerings, and employers may even rely on a private exchange to help meet rigorous compliance requirements set forth by health care reform.
 This is especially noteworthy for small businesses that, typically, don’t have a dedicated human resources staff.

 Employers are still involved in choosing a private exchange to deliver benefits, but these online marketplaces are tailored to individual consumers.
 Some exchanges may even introduce defined contribution, changing how employees pay for their benefits.
 Comparison shopping will inevitably drive consumers to consider price more heavily than with traditional insurance.
 There’s no doubt that insurance is a complicated topic, and the average individual is not a benefits expert.
 The consumer focus of private exchanges will continue to drive the need for innovation to make benefits easier for people to understand their options and make informed decisions.